Table of Contents

 Garlic needs about 1.5cm of water a week.

-If you are growing your garlic outside, then chances are that the rain will take care of this – you’ll only need to water your garlic during long dry spells.
+If you are growing your wild garlic outside, then chances are that the rain will take care of this – you’ll only need to water your garlic during long dry spells.
 Of course, garlic grown outdoors in a container will need to be watered more frequently, since the soil in a container dries out much faster than the soil in the ground.

 If you are growing your garlic in a greenhouse, you will need to water it regularly.
 Once or twice a week should be sufficient.
 Garlic doesn’t like to be sitting in constantly soggy soil, so make sure that you don’t end up over-watering it.